istio/istio.io/README.md

 #### Approaching the day of the release

-1. For a dry run before official release, run `make release-1.7.0-dry-run`, which will only create a new branch `release-1.7-dry-run` and not touch any other branches.
+1. For a dry run before official release, run `make release-1.7.0-dry-run GIT_EMAIL="example@example.com" GIT_NAME="First Last"`, which will only create a new branch `release-1.7-dry-run` and not touch any other branches.

-1. On the day of release, run `make release-1.7.0`.
+1. On the day of release, run `make release-1.7.0 GIT_EMAIL="example@example.com" GIT_NAME="First Last"`.
 This make target will change some variables in `master` and `release-1.6`, and create a new branch `release-1.7` for the new version.

 1. Go to the istio.io project on [Netlify](https://netlify.com) and do the following: